 The service goes on every day.
 However, the frequency depends on the number of tourists.

 There is a path between the Puente Ruinas and the Machu Picchu complex.
-The walker takes about 1 hour.
+The walk takes about an hour.

-There are signs located in different parts of the way using a series of international words and symbolTheseese symbols give the necessary information about specific areas, their climate distances, and serve in most places.
+Signs located in different parts of the way use a series of international words and symbols.
+These symbols provide information about specific areas and their climate distances and serve in most places.

-These signs do classify into information, prevention and restrictions.
+These signs are classified into information, prevention, and restrictions.

-Each person who enters the Historic Sanctuary of Machu Picchu will use the authorized routes of the trek and must pay attention to the following rules provided by the government authorities.
+Each person who enters the Historic Sanctuary of Machu Picchu will use the authorized trek routes and must follow the following rules provided by the government authorities:

 Information requested by authorities and official entities